cakephp/docs/en/development/routing.rst

 * ``plugin`` Used to name the plugin a controller is located in.
 * ``prefix`` Used for :ref:`prefix-routing`
 * ``_ext`` Used for :ref:`file-extensions` routing.
-* ``_base`` Set to false to remove the base path from the generated url.
-If your application is not in the root directory, this can be used to generate urls that are 'cake relative'. cake relative urls are required when using requestAction.
+* ``_base`` Set to false to remove the base path from the generated URL.
+If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'. cake relative URLs are required when using requestAction.
 * ``_scheme``  Set to create links on different schemes like `webcal` or `ftp`.
 Defaults to the current scheme.
 * ``_host`` Set the host to use for the link.
 Defaults to the current host.
 * ``_port`` Set the port if you need to create links on non-standard ports.
-* ``_full``  If true the `FULL_BASE_URL` constant will be prepended to generated urls.
+* ``_full``  If true the `FULL_BASE_URL` constant will be prepended to generated URLs.
-* ``#`` Allows you to set url hash fragments.
+* ``#`` Allows you to set URL hash fragments.
-* ``ssl`` Set to true to convert the generated url to https, or false to force http.
+* ``ssl`` Set to true to convert the generated URL to https, or false to force http.

 Passing Parameters to Action
 ----------------------------